 Once all is said and done, it can cost retailers up to 30 percent more a year to hold excess inventory, The Retail Owner Institute noted.
-This is money that can be going toward marketing your business, revamping your e-commerce site or leasing bigger office space.
+But this money could be going toward marketing, revamping your e-commerce site or leasing bigger office space.
 Consider these tips for improving inventory management:

 The FIFO method is an important component of ensuring you're not stuck with old, outdated inventory.
 This practice relies on you selling the oldest stock first, not your newest stock.
 While this principle is especially crucial for companies that sell perishable goods, it's also a good system for other retailers too.
 If you're selling fashion-based goods, you can easily be stuck with out-of-style clothing or shoes that no one wants to purchase.
 In addition, boxes sitting in the back of the warehouse for too long can get worn out and damaged, which could end up ruining the products inside.